Comparative evaluation of point process forecasts: Further scoring functions for point processes

 \paragraph{Hyv\"arinen score}

-Apart from the Poisson point process, some other models admit explicit expressions for $(j_k)_{k \in \natural_0}$ or the densities of $(\Pi_k)_{k \in \natural}$, however, often only up to unknown normalizing constants.
-In this situation, 0-homogeneous consistent scoring functions for densities can be of use, i.e.\ $S$ which satisfy $S(cf, y) = S(f,y)$ for all $c >0$.
-This property allows for the consistent evaluation of a density without the normalizing constant being known.
-The most relevant scoring function of this type is the \textit{Hyv\"arinen score} defined via
+Assume that a point process model admits explicit expressions for the Janossy densities $(j_k)_{k \in \natural_0}$ (see Section~3.2), however, only up to an unknown normalizing constant.
+In this situation, 0-homogeneous consistent scoring functions for densities can be of use, as they allow for the consistent evaluation of an unnormalized density.
+The most relevant example is the \textit{Hyv\"arinen score} defined via

 where $\nabla$ denotes the gradient, $\Delta$ is the Laplace operator, and $f$ is a twice differentiable density on $\real^d$.
-To ensure strict consistency on a class of probability densities $\cL$ its members have to be positive almost everywhere and for all $f , g \in \cL$ it must hold that $\nabla \log( f(y)) g(y) \to 0$ as $\Vert y \Vert \to \infty$, see \citet{Hyvae2005}, \citet{Dawidetal2012}, and \citet{EhmGneit2012} for details.
+To ensure strict consistency on a class of probability densities $\cL$ its members have to be positive almost everywhere and for all $f , g \in \cL$ it must hold that $\nabla \log( f(y)) g(y) \to 0$ as $\Vert y \Vert \to \infty$, see \citet{Hyvae2005}, \citet{Parryetal2012}, and \citet{EhmGneit2012} for details.

 Similar to the logarithmic score, we can transfer the Hyv\"arinen score to the point process setting.
-To do this we assume that for all $Q \in \cP$ and $k \in \natural$, $j_k^Q$ is defined on $(\real^d)^k$ and satisfies the regularity conditions of the Hyv\"arinen score.
+To do this we assume that for all $Q \in \cP$ and $k \in \natural$, $j_k^Q$ is defined on $(\real^d)^k$ and satisfies the aforementioned regularity conditions.
 Then the function $S: \cP \times \Mz \to \real$ defined via